 What does the RSD measure?

-The RSD measures the concentrations of Carbon Monoxide (CO), Hydrocarbons (HC), Oxides and Dioxides of Nitrogen (NO and NO2) and Particulate Matter (PM).
+The RSD measures the concentrations of Carbon Monoxide (CO), Hydrocarbons (HC), Oxides and Dioxides of Nitrogen (NO and NO2), Particulate Matter (PM) and Amonnia (NH3).
 The system shines beams of ultraviolet and infrared light across the road.
 The amount of specific wavelengths of light absorbed by the pollutant in the vehicle's exhaust and evaporative emissions is recorded and those readings enable us to determine the concentrations of pollutants present in the exhaust plme of the vehicle.
 The sensors detect emissions from tailpipe exhausts, as well as evaporative emissions caused by leaks from fuel lines, pumps, tanks and other components.
 The device also captures the licence plate of the vehicle and measures the vehicle's speed and acceleration at the time of the emissions' measurement.
 All of this completes a "record".
 The RSD detects and measures each vehicle as the vehicle drives by.
 The process of measuring emissions remotely begins when the vehicle breaks the invisible beam crossing the road.
 Each vehicle record consists of 100 measurements of the exhaust plume in 0,5 seconds.
 Exhaust emissions, speed, acceleration, ambient conditions, the license plate text and the time stamp are all recorded in less than a second.
 All that information relates to a vehicle record.
 That record is transferred by 4G/5G in real-time to our Remote Sensing Data Platform.

 How effective is the RSD?